Connectivity structure and dynamics of nonlinear recurrent neural networks: Random-mode model

 \subsection{Spectral structure of neural-circuit connectivity}

 Let $\bm{J}$ denote an $N \times N$ weighted, directed coupling matrix among $N$ neurons.
 Many theoretical studies have examined single-neuron \cite{sompolinsky1988chaos} and collective \cite{clark2023dimension} properties of activity in nonlinear recurrent neural networks with i.i.d.\ $J_{ij}$.
 However, the coupling matrices of real-world networks, including neural circuits, often exhibit approximate low-rank structure that deviates dramatically from the i.i.d.\ assumption.
-To illustrate this, we analyzed a central-brain connectome of the fruit fly \textit{Drosophila melanogaster} using the singular value decomposition (SVD), which decomposes any matrix as a sum of rank-one components, with each component's strength given by the corresponding singular value (\figref{fig:fly_fig_1}{a}; details in \aref{sec:fly_appdx}).
+To illustrate this, we analyzed a central-brain connectome of the fruit fly \textit{Drosophila melanogaster} using the singular-value decomposition (SVD), which decomposes any matrix as a sum of rank-one components, with each component's strength given by the corresponding singular value [Figs.~\ref{fig:fly_fig_1}(a) and \ref{fig:fly_fig_1}(b); details in \aref{sec:fly_appdx}].
 Specifically, the SVD decomposes $\bm{J}$ in the form

 where, for $a = 1, \ldots, M$, $S_a > 0$ are the singular values; $\bm{u}_a$ and $\bm{v}_a$ are $N$-dimensional left and right singular vectors, respectively; and $M$ is the rank of $\bm{J}$.